OAuth2 in Datadog

 To learn how to derive the code_challenge parameter, see the PKCE section.
 Your application must save code_verifier for the token request in Step 5.

-• In order to build the URL for this post request, use the site query parameter that is provided on the redirect to your onboarding_url.
+• To build the URL for this GET request, use the site query parameter that is provided on the redirect to your onboarding_url.

 • This parameter is only provided if the user initiates authorization from the Datadog integration tile.
 See the Initiate authorization from a third-party location section for more options if the user chooses to initiate authorization externally.